 Director: Steve Miner

-It’s sort of funny how despite the fact that Halloween 6 was dead-set in the middle of the decade, it’s H20 that feels so distinctly 1990s.
-Just call it the “Josh Hartnett Effect,” I guess.
-But H20 in general is a bit of an odd beast: an attempt to bring the series back to its roots after it reached its peak of absurdity in Halloween 6, while also existing in the wake of the genre’s most famous meta-dissection, in the form of Scream.
+It’s sort of funny how despite the fact that Halloween 6 was dead-set in the middle of the decade, it’s H20 that feels so distinctly 1990s—just call it the “Josh Hartnett Effect,” I guess.
+But H20 in general is a bit of an odd beast; an attempt to bring the series back to its roots after it reached its peak of absurdity in Halloween 6, while also existing in the wake of the genre’s most famous meta-dissection, in the form of Scream.
 The latter fundamentally changed the landscape of making a classical “slasher movie,” but H20 doesn’t quite seem cognizant of this, despite the script being punched up by Scream screenwriter Kevin Williamson.
-As such, it felt a little bit dated even in 1998, although it does supply some suitably tense action.
-(The shot of Laurie coming face-to-face with Michael after two decades is definitely a classic.)
+As such, it felt a little bit dated even in 1998, although it does supply some suitably tense action—the shot of Laurie coming face-to-face with Michael after two decades is definitely a classic.
 With an ending that would be more fondly remembered if it wasn’t undone by the atrociousness of Resurrection, H20 attempted to bring the Michael and Laurie story full circle, and it does a decent job of it, despite not really having any of the most memorable “slashings” of the series.
 If anything, it feels just slightly undercooked in the “horror” department.
-With that said, you almost have to wish that the upcoming Halloween was a direct sequel to H20, if only so it could be called Halloween H2020.
+With that said, you almost have to wish the Blumhouse Halloween was a direct sequel to H20, if only so it could be called Halloween H2020. —Jim Vorel

 6. Halloween 5: The Revenge of Michael Myers (1989)